ruomengh/tdx-amber-idc-preview/README.md

 ./create-guest-image.sh -o tdx-guest.qcow2 -u tdx -p 123TdVMTest -n my-guest
 ```

+_NOTE: Please make sure the output file with extension of `.qcow2`._

 - Start TDVM via libvirt
 After creating the guest image, use the following command to create a TDVM
 ```